oluwatimio/ehotel-backend/README.md

 The routes for ehotel backend can be seen in routes folder.
 The services such as the postgreService, TableCreator and TriggerCreator can be seen in the services folder.
 The combination of routes and these services make the ehotel backend.

-The frontend/application for ehotel can be found here. https://github.com/bamboozooled/ehotel
+The frontend/application for ehotel can be found here. https://github.com/bamboozooled/ehotel.
+The website can be accessed here https://e-hotels.firebaseapp.com

 ## Tech Stack